Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 > you don't need to define `forks` or `log_path` i just included them anyway.

-> if you forgot how to write the `ansible.cfg` file you can always use this command
+> if you forgot how to write the `ansible.cfg` file you can always use this command to instantiate ansible.cfg file with all possible configuration but this file content will be commented. hence, --disabled.

 ```shell
 ansible-config init --disabled > ansible.commented